 Electricity Generation - Decreasing costs of equipment have made solar electric generation systems more prevalent.
 Solar systems are no longer utilized exclusively by "off-grid" buildings.
 The advent of net-metering allows buildings to be connected to the grid while utilizing renewable energy.

 Systems that are net-metered are overseen by the Public Service Board and are not required to get a local permit.

-There are no commercial-scale solar electricity generation facilities in Chelsea.
+As of 2019, Chelsea had a total generation capacity of 126.3kW.
+This includes two group net-metered solar sites with a generation capacity of 17.6kW and 18 net-metered solar sites including both rooftop solar installations and ground-mounted with a total generation capacity of 126.3kW.
 Because of the nature of solar arrays, they are in some ways more desirable than wind towers.
 This is primarily due to the fact that they do not need to be located on high ground and are therefore less visually prominent.
 In addition, these facilities can be located in areas that are less rural in nature, requiring fewer access roads and reducing adverse impacts on wild lands.